 ABOUT THE PLAYWRIGHT

-Finegan Kruckemeyer has had 81 commissioned plays performed on five continents and translated into six languages, and was an inaugural recipient of the $160,000 Sidney Myer Creative Fellowship.
-This year 46 seasons (including 14 premieres) are presented worldwide.
-In Germany, he is represented by Rowohlt Agency.
+Finegan Krukemeyer has had 81 commissioned plays performed on five continents and translated into six languages, and was an inaugural recipient of the $160,000 Sidney Myer Creative Fellowship.
+In 2017, 46 productions (including 14 premieres) were presented worldwide.